zheniu/stochastic-cslr/README.md

 | sfl + lm | 24.3 11.4/8.5/4.4     | 25.3 12.4/8.5/4.3      |

 Note that these results are slightly different from the paper as a different random seed is used.

+You may also take a look at `quick_test.py` as it shows how to use the pretrained models.

 ### 4. Train your own model